Difference Between Proactive and Reactive Strategies

 A reactive organization does not make long-term planning.
 When confronted with an emergency scenario, however, it devises methods to deal with it.
 Top management is a reactive organization that takes an authoritarian style.

 Such organizations do not examine market competition and competing items.
-Rather than conducting a thorough investigation of the matter, the emphasis is on acting on instincts while dealing with problems.
+Rather than thoroughly investigating the matter, the emphasis is on acting on instincts while dealing with problems.

 Reactive approaches save time and money spent on planned efforts.
-When a reactive strategy is utilized, however, the firm responds gradually and often skips out on current and innovative market possibilities.
+However, when a reactive strategy is utilized, the firm responds gradually and skips out on current and innovative market possibilities.

 When the industry is competitive, the company’s market share may fall, negatively affecting the company’s growth.